cultureandempire/cultureandempire.github.io/cande.md

 None of these arguments stand up to real scrutiny, nor does empirical data back them up.
 The largest holder of software patents is IBM.
 Do you know of a single successful software product they have ever made using their patents?
 The largest and most successful software system ever built was the Internet.
 Not a single of its protocols is patented.

 The patent industry tells so many lies that it's hard to pull them apart.
 The core lie is that mythological inventor.
-As I argued in “New Digital Cities”, we don't invent solutions so much as discover them, and it takes a society to do this, not individuals.
+As I argued in “Spheres of Light”, we don't invent solutions so much as discover them, and it takes a society to do this, not individuals.
 The basic tenet of a patent -- namely that a single person or company can create knowledge -- is false.
 Even in the temples of research, such as pharmaceutics or genetics, it's a clear fact: researchers work by sharing knowledge, not hoarding it.
 The [Human Genome Project](https://en.wikipedia.org/wiki/Human_Genome_Project) beat privately funded research in a race to publish sequences before the commercial teams could patent them.

 As with copyright and culture, the only way a society can improve its technology is to share and remix.
 It does not matter how much you bribe your researchers.
 If they are cannot share, they cannot innovate.
 Have you seen the latest smartphones from North Korea?